awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 <a name="rds-provisioned-iops-storage-range-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)

 \* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, r5, and z1d instance types\.
 Other instance families guarantee performance up to 32,000 IOPS\.
-For more information on DB instance IOPS performance, see [Amazon EBS–Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)\.
+For more information on DB instance IOPS performance, see [Amazon EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)\.

 ### Combining Provisioned IOPS Storage with Multi\-AZ deployments or Read Replicas<a name="Overview.ProvisionedIOPS-support"></a>